 for hotel rooms.
 If you stay with a relative or friend, the company may

 reimburse your host for lodging only if you can show proof of actual payment.

 Extra expenses, such as higher utility bills incurred by the host, would

 Standard homeowners policies do not cover flood damage.
 But, if you have

 a flood insurance policy, your company or the National Flood Insurance

 including grants or low-interest loans.

-What to Do If Youve Had Damage from an Earthquake
+What to Do After an Earthquake